 And if your dog chews their paws, then use a chlorhexidine wipe.
 This targets the yeast that flourish in the warm, moist spaces between the toes causing athlete’s paw!

-- SOOTHING – CLX wet wipes grooming products for dogs and cats, do not sting and can help manage...
+- SOOTHING - Our cat and dog wet wipes, do not sting and can help manage your pet’s sensitive skin....

-- GENTLE AND DURABLE – High quality and ultra-durable pet grooming wipes that are big enough for...
+- GENTLE AND DURABLE - High quality and ultra-durable cat and dog wipes that are big enough for large...

 Best Food for Atopic Dermatitis in Dogs